 Low-Cs Flux Core Aluminum Brazing Rods

 The Low-Cs variant uses a lower cesium-flux ratio for cost efficiency and broad versatility.
-It provides good wetting and flow in most aluminum brazing tasks and supports dissimilar joints such as Al–Al, Al–Cu, and Al–stainless steel.
-With a wide process window, it fits both industrial production and maintenance/DIY use.
+It provides good wetting and flow in most aluminum brazing tasks and supports dissimilar joints such as Al–Al and Al–Cu, with broader adaptability for mixed-metal applications.

 Typical applications include HVAC systems, automotive radiators, and aluminum structural repair—balancing performance and economy.